moorepants/dissertation/control.rst

 Lunteren and Stassen, where he feeds back roll angle and steer angle, and drives steer torque with PID controllers.
 He also points out a sign error in van Lunteren and Stassen's work.

+[Roland1972]_
+   They develop a PID controller with a time delay and pole? for both steer torque and rider lean torque control to stabilize the inner roll loop.
+The previewed error in the desired path in several future time steps is weighted to calculate a cumlative error which is then multiplied by a gain to compute an adjustement to the commanded roll angle.
+They show simulations of both good roll stabilization and slalom path tracking.

 Weir and Zellner
 ~~~~~~~~~~~~~~~~